nishcreed/Cards/README.md

 - If the card is a defusing card, then the card is removed from the deck.
 This card can be used to defuse one bomb that may come in subsequent cards drawn from the deck.
 - If the card is a shuffle card, then the game is restarted and the deck is filled with 5 cards again.

+## Features
+- State of the game can be stored and resumed later by logging in
+- Real-time updation of leaderboard happens when some other user plays the game simultaneously (implementation of web socket)

 ## Technologies
 - React
 - Redux